Español | 日本語

 Supplements

-Vitamin B6 is available as pyridoxine hydrochloride in multivitamin, vitamin B-complex, and vitamin B6 supplements (89).
-In NHANES 2003-2004, low vitamin B6 status (plasma PLP level <20 nanomoles/liter) was reported in 24% of non users of supplements and 11% of supplement users.
+Vitamin B6 is available as pyridoxine hydrochloride in multivitamin, vitamin B-complex, and single-nutrient vitamin B6 supplements (120).
+In NHANES 2003-2004, low vitamin B6 status (plasma PLP level <20 nmol/L) was reported in 24% of non-users of supplements and 11% of supplement users.
 Moreover, total vitamin B6 intakes (from food and supplements) lower than 2 mg/day were associated with high proportions of low plasma PLP levels: 16% in men aged 13-54 years, 24% in menstruating women, and 26% in individuals aged 65 years and older.
-Finally, the prevalence of low PLP levels was found to be greater in individuals consuming less than 2 mg/day of vitamin B6 compared to higher intakes.
-For example, only 14% of men and women aged 65 and older had low PLP values with total vitamin B6 intakes of 2-2.9 mg/day compared to 26% in those consuming less than 2 mg/day of vitamin B6 (88).
+Finally, the prevalence of low plasma PLP levels was found to be greater in individuals consuming less than 2 mg/day of vitamin B6 compared to higher intakes.
+For example, only 14% of men and women ages 65 and older had low PLP values with total vitamin B6 intakes of 2 to 2.9 mg/day compared to 26% in those consuming less than 2 mg/day of vitamin B6 (121).

 Safety